erhanbaris/timu6502asm/README.md

 timu6502asm test.asm --token-dump --slient
 timu6502asm --help
 ```
-If the compilation operation failed, process exit code will be **1**.
+If the compilation operation failed, process exit code will be **1** and print error descriptions if silent mode is off.

 ## Data types
 Compiler works with primative data types.